vemonet/nanopub-js/README.md

 ## 🧑‍💻 Development

-Start the component in development:
+Start the component in development mode, it will automatically reload when the code is changed:

 ```bash
 yarn dev